Dynamic-Book/doc/3-References/100-DyboApp/README.md

 Regarding the organization in the OS, a class group (1035 in the sketch) is a folder in the file system.
 A course is also a folder in its parent class group folder.
 Then, a topic is a folder in its parent course folder.
-In a topic folder, each file represent a document.
+In a topic folder, each document is saved in a timestamped Document folder; in that folder the files doc.obj (a serialization of the document tree) and related ressources represent all the data of the document.

 Therefore, the binder of a class group/course association is represented as a collection of folders (class group, course, topics)